- Case studies

 Challenges and opportunities

 Whilst most Friends do pay at the suggested donation level of £20, the number of members is static and fairly low.
-Interest in Mass Observation has increased recently with more publications drawing on the archive and its 75th anniversary celebrations, so there is the potential to increase membership of the Friends.
+Interest in Mass Observation has increased recently with more publications drawing on the archive, so there is the potential to increase membership of the Friends.

-A successful mini campaign to purchase some 1939 Mass-Observation directive replies made available for sale on the open market, suggested that there is an appetite for Friends to donate to more targeted activity to support MOA.
+A successful mini campaign to purchase some 1939 Mass Observation directive replies made available for sale on the open market, suggested that there is an appetite for Friends to donate to more targeted activities to support MOA.

 While Friends receive a newsletter, there is an issue around identifying appropriate benefits for Friends.
 At one point members received promotional merchandise (notebooks and pencils) but this initiative was not felt to have any particular positive impact on membership numbers.
 There was a discount for Friends attending the 75th anniversary conference, but with potential Friends located across the UK and overseas, there is a concern about the value of focusing benefits too much around geographical proximity to the collection, for example a Friends event programme.

-Mass Observation Archive will move later in 2013, along with the University of Sussex Special Collections into The Keep, a new history centre developed in partnership between East Sussex County Council, Brighton & Hove City Council and the University of Sussex.
-Therefore fundraising by and through the Friends of the Mass Observation Archive will need to be developed in the context of this new partnership, any wider fundraising initiatives for The Keep, as well as the work of University of Sussex own fundraising team.
+The Mass Observation Archive recently moved to The Keep, a new history centre developed in partnership between East Sussex County Council, Brighton & Hove City Council and the University of Sussex.
+Therefore fundraising by and through the Friends of the Mass Observation Archive will need to be developed in the context of this new partnership, any wider fundraising initiatives for The Keep, as well as the work of University of Sussex's own fundraising team.

 Responding to the challenges and opportunities

-The Mass Observation Project Officer has put together a fundraising strategy that includes revisiting the role of the Friends.
-Rather than asking for a general donation, the new initiative will look at targeting fundraising support; for 2013-14 they will be asking Friends to support specific educational resources or outreach work.
-Friends will be able to keep abreast of the progress of these campaigns through updates via a new fundraising newsletter.
+The Mass Observation Project Officer has recently developed a fundraising proposal that includes the role of the Friends.
+Rather than asking for a general donation, the Friends were asked to support specific educational resources or outreach work.
+Friends are now able to keep abreast of the progress of these campaigns through updates via a new fundraising newsletter.

-Currently the main motivation to become a Friend is that an individual has either been a respondent or a researcher.
-The profile of the Friends needs to be raised with these target audiences, but also more generally.
+Currently the main motivation to become a Friend is that an individual has previously either been a volunteer writer (contributor) for the project or a researcher.
+The profile of the Friends needs to be raised with these target audiences in mind, but also more generally.

 The impact of the new targeted donations programme will be used to consider how to match interested donors to particular campaigns.